halchemylab/kings-game-of-judgement/README.md

 - **AI-Generated Scenarios:** Each case is crafted by GPT-4o, with adjustable difficulty (Simple, Moderate, Complex).
 - **Interactive Judging:** Enter your judgment and reasoning for each scenario.
 - **Royal Advisor Feedback:** Receive detailed, encouraging analysis of your decisions from the AI.
-- **Case Archiving:** All resolved cases are saved locally for review.
+- **Case Archiving:** All resolved cases are saved locally for review in the `past_cases/` folder.
-- **Modern, Accessible UI:** Built with Streamlit, featuring custom styling and accessibility enhancements.
+- **Modern, Accessible UI:** Built with Streamlit, featuring custom CSS for a legible, responsive, and accessible interface.
+- **Input Sanitization:** All user input is sanitized to prevent code/HTML/script injection.
+- **No Data Sharing:** Your API key and judgments are never sent anywhere except OpenAI's API.

 ## Screenshots